seniorjoinu/tokens/README.md

-### Antifragile tokens
+## Antifragile tokens

-This repository contains source code for a number of token canister implementations as well as a client code to interact with these tokens both on-chain and off-chain.
+This repository contains source code for a number of token canister implementations as well as a client code to interact with these tokens on-chain.

 #### Current implemented tokens: